jagregory/cognito-local/README.md

 Cognito Local will now be listening on `http://localhost:9229`.

+### Updating your application

-You can now update your AWS code to use the local address for Cognito's endpoint.
+You will need to update your AWS code to use the local address for Cognito's endpoint.
 For example, if you're using amazon-cognito-identity-js you can update your `CognitoUserPool` usage to override the endpoint:

 ```js